lius10/website/content/home/work.md

 date = "2016-04-20T00:00:00"

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
-title = "Teaching"
-subtitle = ""
+title = "Professional Experience" subtitle = ""

 # Order that this section will appear in.
-weight = 30
+weight = 60

 +++

-I have benn teaching assistant to optimization and statistics courses:

-*   IEOR 268, Applied Dynamic Programming
-*   E120, Engineering Economics
-*   IE165: Engineering Statistics, Quality Control, and Forecasting
-*   IE160: Nonlinear and Discrete Optimization
+I have interned at Amazon (Summer 2017) and China Center for Operations Excellence (McKinsey & Company, Summer 2013).
+I am very fortunate to be advised by
+Muhong Zhang and Zhihai Zhang during my intership.